rhodyprog4ds/BrownFall25/resources/glossary.md

 side effect
 :  an action that occurs in a function (like printing or writing a file) other than it returning a vlaue

+silhouette score
+: a score for clustering that captures how compact and separate the clusters are

 slice
 :  a subset of an iterable item based on the start, stop, and step :  implemented by the [slice](https://docs.python.org/3/library/functions.html#slice) built in